 Kristone Capistrano is a Philippine-born emerging artist based in Sydney and Manila.
-Known for his monumental portrait drawings, his work focuses on the human face as a mysterious site of transcendence.
-His characteristic drawing style pursues the ideals of classical realism within the language of post-photographic aesthetics.
+Known for his large-scale immersive drawings, his work rises out of an incarnational tradition of Filipino figurative art; imaging the human face as a mysterious site of transcendence.
+Kristone’s characteristic drawing style pursues the ideals of classical realism within the language of post-photographic aesthetics.
 In 2017 whilst still completing his final year of studies, Kristone was awarded first prize for the Royal South Australian Portrait Biennale, Commended prize for the Lloyd Rees Youth Award, and both Local Artist and People’s Choice awards for the Blacktown Art Prize.
 He has also previously won the Black Swan Prize for Portraiture and has recently been selected as a finalist for the 2019 Dobell Drawing Prize.

 Kristone has been exhibited across Australia including solo exhibitions at Wedge Gallery (Sydney), Crowther Contemporary (Melbourne) and group exhibitions at the Perth Town Hall (Perth), the RSASA Gallery (Adelaide) and the Muswellbrook Regional Art Gallery (NSW).
 He has also participated in group shows at the JCCAC (Hong Kong) and the Asia Contemporary Art Show (Hong Kong).
 Kristone’s upcoming projects include group exhibitions at NAS Gallery (Sydney), The Art Space Gallery (Singapore), Ayala Harbour Point (Olongapo, Philippines), as well as a three-month artist residency and solo exhibition at the Sheen Centre (New York City).